Houston Arts

 Miller Outdoor Theater

 DESCRIPTION: Offers the most diverse season of professional entertainment of any Houston venue, and it’s all FREE; Classical, Jazz, Ballet, Afrocentric dance, Shakespeare, musical theatre, classic films, and more.
 Relax in the covered seating area or enjoy a pre-performance picnic on the hillside, because all performances at Miller are family-friendly.
 Hillside seating is not reserved, blankets and lawn chairs are welcome.
 NO glass containers are allowed.
-Tickets are available at the Box Office on first-come first-serve basis between 11:30a-1p on the day of the performance, remaining tickets are given out one hour before curtain.
+Tickets are available at the Box Office on a first-come first-serve basis between 11:30a-1p on the day of the performance, remaining tickets are given out one hour before curtain call.

 BOX OFFICE: Free

-ADDRESS: 100 Concert Drive in Hermann Park, Houston, TX MAP
+ADDRESS: 100 Concert Drive in Hermann Park, Houston, TX

 PARKING: Miller lot behind the theater